jotorren/ra-ng-quickstart-rollup/README.md

 * **Ahead of Time (AoT)** compilation for rapid page loads of your production builds.
 * **Tree shaking** with [Rollup](http://rollupjs.org/) to automatically remove unused code from your production bundle.

+## Disadvantages

+* With [Rollup](http://rollupjs.org/), a **ngModule** cannot be lazy loaded: **Angular lazy routing is not supported**.
+Anyway, If you have one static js file for the whole application then it means you don't need to have lazy loading, if you need lazy loading then it means you need several bundles (js files) for your app as per module.

 ### Quick start
 ```bash
 # clone this repo